 At WR Trading, we take a comprehensive approach to evaluating forex brokers, especially when it comes to the needs of South African traders.
 Our testing process covers multiple aspects of the trading experience to ensure that each broker we recommend meets the highest standards.
 Below are the key factors we considered during our review:

-- Account Setup and Registration Process: We evaluated how easy and straightforward it was to open an account with each broker.
+- Account Setup and Registration Process: We evaluated the ease and straightforwardness of opening an account with each broker.
 The process needed to be quick, with clear instructions and minimal documentation required, ensuring that South African traders could get started without unnecessary delays.

 - Execution Speed and Reliability: The speed and reliability of trade execution were tested to ensure that orders were processed quickly and accurately.
-This aspect is important for South African traders who rely on fast market access to capitalize on short-term price movements.
+This aspect is essential for South African traders who rely on fast market access to capitalise on short-term price movements.

 - Customer Support Quality: We tested the responsiveness and effectiveness of each broker’s customer support.
 This included evaluating the availability of support channels such as live chat, email, and phone, as well as the quality of assistance provided to South African traders.